vaultah/replicat/README.md

  `b2:bucket-name` for the B2 backend or `local:some/local/path` for the local backend (or just `some/local/path`, since the `<backend>:` part can be omitted for local destinations).
 If the backend requires additional arguments, they will appear in the `--help` output.
-Refer to the section on custom backends for more detailed information.
+Refer to the section on backends for more detailed information.

  - `-q`/`--hide-progress` -- suppresses progress indication for commands that support it
  - `-c`/`--concurrent` -- the number of concurrent connections to the backend